Himolde-IBE110/Labs/Wireshark-HTTP/README.md

 # Labs
 Lab exercises.
 Introduction to Information Technology.
 Networking.
 Based on *Supplement Material to the book Computer Networking: A Top-Down Approach, 7th ed., J.F.
 Kurose and K.W.
 Ross, https://www.w3schools.com/whatis/whatis_html.asp, Edx course HTML5 and CSS Fundamentals*
+The school library provides several books about Wireshark as online resources.
+You can access them through the library databases link: https://www.himolde.no/bibliotek/english/databases/ in the Database Ebook Central ProQuest - E-books in full text.
+For instance, you can read "Practical Packet Analysis : Using Wireshark to Solve Real-World Network Problems", by Chris Sanders.

 One's understanding of network protocols can often be greatly deepened by "seeing protocols in action" and by "playing around with protocols" - observing the sequence of messages exchanges between two protocol entities, delving down into the details of protocol operation, and causing protocols to perform certain actions and then observing these actions and their consequences.
 In these Wireshark labs, we will do it in a real network environment.